How to sell your used hard drives?

 How to sell your used RAM?

 The best way to sell your used RAM will largely depend on what quantity you're trying to sell.
-For bulk quantities, an IT asset disposition company will be your best bet.
-Pricing will generally be similar, so look for one that makes the process easy.
+For bulk quantities, an IT asset disposition company like us will be your best bet.

-If you have large quantities of RAM to sell contact us.
+If you have large quantities of RAM to sell, contact us or fill out a form below to get a quick cash offer.

 For consumer quantities, eBay and reddit.com/r/hardwareswap are good options.
 Check sold listings on eBay to get a good idea for what your memory is going for.
 Make sure you ship the memory in tightly sealed memory trays and pack the boxes snugly.
 We've written a handy best place to sell RAM guide to help with this.

-What’s your [Exit Technologies] purchasing minimum for RAM?
+What’s your [Exit Technologies] purchasing minimum for used IT?

 What speed of DDR4 should I buy?